Middle Earth: Shadow of War

 - many many many more…

 Once we settled on our initial category list I began figuring out how to implement these using our conditional audio system.
 The results of the prototyping informed our decisions on how many variations we needed per category as well as how many orc voices we needed overall.
-I was also responsible for sub mixing these within Wwise, tuning any attenuation curves and occlusion.
+I was also responsible for sub mixing and tuning these within Wwise.
 I chose the MKH50 mic for these lines so they’d have a more raw, less “studio” feel.